gracecarrillo/course-in-a-box-java/modules/assignment/_posts/2000-01-01-Assignment.md

 ## E-Portfolio Assignment

-For this Crash Course, your assignment is simply to complete the steps and buid your app!
-Change the colours, come up with a less boring name than "My First App" and share screenshot(s) of your app as your evidence in your e-portfolio.
+For this Crash Course, your assignment is to complete a series of exercises on Java.
+You can download the PDF of the assignment by [clicking here](https://drive.google.com/file/d/1uQwWumJ-9UoJ2Mhdu5IrL78Xeww4IANE/view?usp=sharing).

-You decide how much you want to personalise your app.

 Remember, the important thing is that you learned new skills and hopefully had some fun while doing it!